If you are interested in growing mango trees, then you’ve come to the right place.

 - See which sides are growing more vigorously and prune them back to the desired width.

-As I previously mentioned, pruning is not an exact science.
-As long as we are not removing 25% – 30% of the mango tree canopy, we can still reasonably expect a tree to fruit the next year with no problems.
+The big thing to remember is that as long as we are not removing 25% – 30% of the mango tree canopy, we can still reasonably expect a tree to fruit the next year with no problems.

 Mango Tree Tipping